aparulka/VaaSPipe/README.md

 The lastest production & development ready image can be fetched from http://vaas-git.labs.netscout.com/erodrigu/docker_images.git , VaaSPipe/Dockerfile
 ( http://172.20.237.165/erodrigu/docker_images/tree/master/VaaSPipe ).
 Build your image/container by following the instructions in the corresponding README.md

-One can also run VaaSPipe on any system with Python and this requirements installed:
+One can also run VaaSPipe on any system with Python and these requirements installed:

 ```
 /VaaSPipe # python3 -m pip list